ApprenticeAI/frapy/docs/topics/commands.rst

 Command line tool
 =================

-Scrapy is controlled through the ``frapy`` command-line tool, to be referred here as the "Scrapy tool" to differentiate it from the sub-commands, which we just call "commands" or "Scrapy commands".
+Frapy is controlled through the ``frapy`` command-line tool, to be referred here as the "Frapy tool" to differentiate it from the sub-commands, which we just call "commands" or "Frapy commands".

-The Scrapy tool provides several commands, for multiple purposes, and each one accepts a different set of arguments and options.
+The Frapy tool provides several commands, for multiple purposes, and each one accepts a different set of arguments and options.

 (The ``frapy deploy`` command has been removed in 1.0 in favor of the